top of page

 Rethinking Tokyo

 Tokyo is a place where traditional customs and modern technology coexist.
-It is the cultural, financial, and administrative center of Japan.
-It is also the most populated urban area in the world.
+It is the cultural, financial, and administrative center of Japan and the most populated urban area in the world.
 Living in Tokyo can be stressful.
-Long working hours, strict laws and etiquette, and limited freedom of expression are among major issues.
+Long working hours, strict laws and etiquette, and limited freedom of expression are major issues.

 Salarymen Park

-A white-collar businessman in Japan is known a salaryman.
-The working hours of an average salary-man are 11-13 hours/day.
-They spend the night at the office, sleep on a couch, entertain clients, and drinking with their colleagues.
-Inspired by the life of a salary-man and Hokusai’s The Great Wave off Kanagawa, I create a multi-purpose park where salarymen can take their time off, forget about their work, and become children again.
-There is no cure for a hectic life but there is always a way to rejuvenate the soul.
+A white-collar businessman in Japan is known as a salaryman.
+The working hours of an average salaryman are 11-13 hours/day.
+They spend the night at the office, sleep on a couch, entertain clients, and drink with their colleagues.
+Inspired by the life of a salaryman and Hokusai’s The Great Wave off Kanagawa, I created a multi-purpose park where salarymen can take their time off, forget about their work, and become children again.
+There is no cure for a hectic life, but there is always a way to rejuvenate the soul.

 Tokyo Graffiti